 Join us for the second year of Interpreting American History.
 This year’s series “Geographies of Identity” engages questions around the intersection of race, gender, sexuality, and physical or cultural space in American history.

 “Geographies of Identity” will host four visiting scholars in the 2011-2012 academic year.
 Visiting scholars will give public lectures and lead small graduate workshops.
 The graduate luncheon workshops work to bring together an interdisciplinary group of graduate students to engage each other on methodologies, theories, and source materials.The luncheons will be held at 1:00 PM.
 The wider Rutgers community is invited to the afternoon public lectures, which allow the visiting scholars to speak on their own research as connected to the annual theme.

 All events will be held in the History Department,

-THANK YOU TO OUR CO-SPONSORS: American Studies Department, Graduate Student Association, History Department, Institute for Research on Women, Office of the Dean of the School of Arts and Sciences, Technologies Without Borders: Technologies Across Borders; Centers for Global Advancement and International Affairs.
+THANK YOU TO OUR CO-SPONSORS: American Studies Department, Center for Race & Ethnicity, Graduate Student Association, History Department, Institute for Research on Women, Office of the Dean of the School of Arts and Sciences, Technologies Without Borders Global Initiative.

 See last year's Interpreting American History Lecture Series.